huusom/hinternet.dk/wikilog/Campaigns/Burning Sky/Syn nr 14.md

-#burning-sky
+#burning-sky #log

-In this vision, a much younger Coaltongue and a small horde of orcs battle the gold dragon [Syana](./Syana.md) at the edge of a waterfall.
-A young gold dragon, [Trilla](./Trilla.md), is chained and guarded, and one of the guards is Karedan, wearing a red tunic the same color as his current armor.
+In this vision, a much younger Coaltongue and a small horde of orcs battle the gold dragon [Syana](Syana.md) at the edge of a waterfall.
+A young gold dragon, [Trilla](Trilla.md), is chained and guarded, and one of the guards is Karedan, wearing a red tunic the same color as his current armor.
 A group of allies fighting with Syana are aided by an archon, while a bone devil fights at Coaltongue’s side.
 A shadowy figure wielding Rhuarc's black